-New Credit Facility
+Credit Facility

-On October 14, 2021, the Company entered into the Third Amended and Restated Credit Agreement with JPMorgan Chase Bank, N.A., as administrative agent, and various lender parties ("New Credit Facility").
-The New Credit Facility provides for an aggregate maximum principal amount of up to \$1.5 billion, an initial borrowing base of \$850.0 million and an initial aggregate elected commitment amount of \$700.0 million.
-The credit agreement also provides for a \$175.0 million sublimit of the aggregate commitments that is available for the issuance of letters of credit.
-The New Credit Facility amended and refinanced the Exit Credit Facility.
+On October 14, 2021, the Company entered into the Existing Credit Facility with JPMorgan Chase Bank, N.A., as administrative agent, and various lender parties.
+The Existing Credit Facility provided for an aggregate maximum principal amount of up to \$1.5 billion, an initial borrowing base of \$850 million and an initial aggregate elected commitment amount of \$700 million.
+The Existing Credit Facility also provides for a \$175.0 million sublimit of the aggregate commitments that is available for the issuance of letters of credit.
+The Credit Facility matures October 14, 2025.